FRRouting/frr/tests/topotests/README.md

 ## Installation of Mininet for running tests
-Only tested with Ubuntu 16.04 (which uses Mininet 2.2.0)
+Only tested with Ubuntu 16.04 and Ubuntu 18.04 (which uses Mininet 2.2.x)

 Instructions are the same for all setups (ie ExaBGP is only used for BGP tests)